FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

 For base optimizers that utilize a diagonal matrix as a preconditioner (e.g., Adam), the result is an efficient computation, as $P^{-1} g$ is equivalent to element-wise multiplication of $P^{-1}$'s diagonal with $g$.
-When using FOSI with such a base optimizer, the diagonal of the inverse preconditioner, denoted by $q$, is calculated using $g_2$, instead of $g$.
-Hence, $d_b = -\eta\diag{q} g_2$, for some learning rate $\eta > 0$.
+When using FOSI with such a base optimizer, the diagonal of the inverse preconditioner, denoted by $\qvec$, is calculated using $g_2$, instead of $g$.
+Hence, $d_b = -\eta\diag{\qvec} g_2$, for some learning rate $\eta > 0$.

-\begin{lemma} Let $f(\theta)$ be a convex twice differential function and let BaseOpt be a first-order optimizer that utilizes a positive definite (PD) diagonal preconditioner.
-Let $H$ be $f$'s Hessian at iteration $t$ of Algorithm~\ref{algo:fosi} with BaseOpt, and let $V \diag{\lambda} V^T$ be an eigendecomposition of $H$ such that $V = [\Vtop, \Vbottom]$ and $\lambda = [\ltop, \lbottom]$.
-Then: \begin{enumerate}[noitemsep,nosep,leftmargin=*] \item FOSI's inverse preconditioner is

-where $M$ is the trailing $n - k - \ell$ principal submatrix (lower right corner submatrix) of $V^T \diag{q} V$, and $\diag{q}$ is the inverse preconditioner produced by BaseOpt from $g_2$. \item The preconditioner $P$ is symmetric and PD. \item $\alpha$ is an eigenvalue of the effective Hessian $P^{-1}H$, and $\Vtop$’s columns are in the eigenspace of $\alpha$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $f(\theta)$ be a convex twice differential function and let BaseOpt be a first-order optimizer that utilizes a positive definite diagonal preconditioner.
+Let $H$ be $f$'s Hessian at iteration $t$ of FOSI with BaseOpt, and let $V \diag{\lambdavec} V^T$ be an eigendecomposition of $H$ such that $V = [\Vtop, \Vbottom]$ and $\lambdavec = [\ltop, \lbottom]$.
+Then: \begin{enumerate}[noitemsep,nosep,leftmargin=*] \item FOSI's inverse preconditioner is $ P^{-1} = V \left( \right) V^T $, where $M$ is the trailing $n - k - \ell$ principal submatrix (lower right corner submatrix) of $V^T \diag{\qvec} V$, and $\diag{\qvec}$ is the inverse preconditioner produced by BaseOpt from $g_2$. \item The preconditioner $P$ is symmetric and positive definite. \item $\alpha$ is an eigenvalue of the effective Hessian $P^{-1}H$, and $\Vtop$’s columns are in the eigenspace of $\alpha$. \end{enumerate} \end{lemma}

 The proof can be found in Appendix~\ref{appendix:proof_lemma_diagonal_preconditioner}.
-It includes expressing $d_1$ and $d_2$ as a product of certain matrices with $g$, substituting these expressions into $\theta_t+d_1+d_2$, and using linear algebra properties to prove that the resulting preconditioner is a symmetric PD matrix.
+It includes expressing $d_1$ and $d_2$ as a product of certain matrices with $g$, substituting these expressions into $\theta_t+d_1+d_2$, and using linear algebra properties to prove that the resulting preconditioner is a symmetric positive definite matrix.
 Finally, we assign $P^{-1}$ expression to obtain $P^{-1} H$.
-Note that symmetric PD preconditioner is necessary for ensuring that the search direction always points towards a descent direction~\cite{li2017preconditioned}.
+Note that symmetric positive definite preconditioner is necessary for ensuring that the search direction always points towards a descent direction~\citep{li2017preconditioned}.